 Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits Initial Conditions A patient in the psychiatric ward develops a good relationship with the nursing staff and is allowed to have access to the ward's nursing post and reception, where nurse's computers, tablets and mobile phones may be found.
-SPHINX performs a thorough cybersecurity certification of the medical equipment before allowing them access to the network.
-Only when the medical devices receive SPHINX's approval for full security compliance, are they connected into the network.
 SPHINX periodically conducts a vulnerability assessment of the full IT infrastructure, including connected hospital equipment, and reports to the IT department the system's major vulnerabilities, ensuring that the IT department is aware of existing vulnerabilities and may take adequate protection measures.
+SPHINX maintains a database of the mac addresses connected to the network, facilitating their discovery and monitoring.
+SPHINX also keeps a record of all stolen equipment.
 Pre-Attack Phase The patient steals an old mobile phone belonging to the ward that still has stored login credentials allowing anyone using the device to connect to the hospital's information systems.
 Attack Phase The patient accesses the patient treatment plans and changes the prescribed medication and dietary restrictions to all psychiatric patients in the ward.
 Further, the patient accesses the hospital's building management system (BMS) and alters the settings of the room temperature in the psychiatric ward.
-SPHINX continuously monitors the network and alerts the IT department about the operation of an equipment after a long period of absence.
-SPHINX detects suspicious network activity, identifies the source device and transfers it to an isolated network environment for further inspection.
-SPHINX generates an alert of the suspicious activity to warn the IT department.
-SPHINX provides the IT department with a detailed report of the attack activity, identifying compromised assets and suggesting proper course of action for recovery and mitigation measures.

-Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits Recovery Phase The hospital's IT department identifies the stolen equipment that has accessed and changed patient data and room temperature controls.
+SPHINX continuously monitors the network and alerts the IT department about the operation of an equipment after a long period of absence or about the stealing of equipment.
+SPHINX detects suspicious network activity, identifies the source device and generates an alert of the suspicious activity to warn the IT department.
+SPHINX provides the IT department with a detailed report of the attack activity, identifying the compromised assets and suggesting proper course of action for recovery and mitigation measures.
+Recovery Phase The hospital's IT department identifies the stolen equipment that accessed and changed patient data and room temperature controls.
 The device is located in the patient's room and retrieved to be factory-reset.
 The hospital's patient data that has been tampered with (medication and diet of psychiatric patients) is changed back to the last valid settings.
 The same process is performed in the BMS configuration.
 SPHINX collects relevant attack-related data, including information about the intrusion method, the compromised equipment and traffic data logs and delivers to the IT department a detailed report of the attack activity.
 The report assists cyber forensic purposes and provides lessons learned to improve cybersecurity, training activities and prevent future attack occurrences.